Samy-33/Ozone/README.md

 And additional requirements are in *requirments.txt*

 ## How to run it?
+Create a folder tmp/problems/ in root directory of the project.
 I have not added the database.
 So *makemigrations* and *migrate* the database.
 Create a *superuser* and login using the credentials.
-Or you can just register and to activate your account, you can find the *activation_code* in `User.objects.get(username="your username").profile.activation_code` and get started.
+Or you can just register and to activate your account,
 I have left a print statement, so it prints out activation code in terminal when a user registers.
 So find it there.

 ## Work to be done